Santa Terezinha de Goiás

-Santa Terezinha de Goiás is a municipality in north Goiás state, Brazil.
+Santa Terezinha de Goiás is a municipality in the Porangatu Microregion of the state of Goiás, Brazil.
 Santa Terezinha is sometimes written as "Santa Teresinha".

 Location

-Santa Terezinha is in the extreme north of the state, 174 km. southwest of Porangatu.
-It is 66 km. west of the important BR-153 highway.
+Santa Terezinha is located in north of the state, 174 km southwest of Porangatu.
+It is 66 km west of the important BR-153 highway.

 Highway connections from Goiânia are made by GO-080 / Nerópolis / São Francisco de Goiás / BR-153 / Jaraguá / Rianápolis / Rialma / GO-336 / Itapaci / GO-154 / Pilar de Goiás.

-Santa Terezinha de Goiás is bordered by the following municipalities: